 David Lavkulik is an established Toronto mediator at Devry Smith Frank LLP.
 David was called to the Bar in Ontario in 1995.
 He received a B.A.
 (Econ.) from the University of Toronto in 1990 and a law degree from the University of Victoria (B.C.)
 Law School in 1993.
 David is a partner at Devry Smith Frank LLP and works as a lawyer and mediator.
-He has been with DSF since 1999 and worked exclusively as a mediator since 2014.
+He has been with DSF since 1999.

-David has over 22 years of civil litigation experience, with a focus on Insurance-Personal Injury claims including Tort, Accident Benefits and Disability claims and Coverage disputes.
+David has over 23 years of civil litigation experience, with a focus on Insurance-Personal Injury claims including Tort, Accident Benefits and Disability claims and Coverage disputes.
 He also has extensive litigation experience in Medical Malpractice claims, Professional Negligence, Employment Litigation, Estates Litigation, Real Estate Litigation, Commercial Litigation, and Sexual Abuse claims.
-Approximately 75% of his practice was allocated to acting as counsel for various insurers, with the remaining 25% allocated to acting for injured parties/Plaintiffs.
+Approximately 75% of his practice has been allocated to acting as counsel for various insurers, with the remaining 25% allocated to acting for injured parties/Plaintiffs.

-He has appeared in all levels of court in Ontario including trials (jury and non-jury), the Court of Appeal, Costs hearings, as well as at the Financial Services Commission of Ontario (FSCO).
+He has appeared in all levels of court in Ontario including trials (jury and non-jury), the Court of Appeal, Costs hearings, as well as at the Financial Services Commission of Ontario.

 David has extensive mediation experience, both as counsel and as a mediator.
-He has acted as mediator for over 800 claims.
 His work as a mediator has been described as “persistent”, “patient”, and a “demonstration of the real art of mediation”.
 His experience in acting for both Plaintiffs and Defendants (insurers) provides him with a valuable insight into the perspectives of both sides, both as mediator and as counsel.
 His availability for mediations may be viewed by accessing his on-line calendar at:

 Check David’s Availability